joehuangx/gdrivetool/README.md

   + Upload into a newly-created directory in an existing directory
 + **Download :**

-  + Download files and directories into a designated local path
+  + Download files or directories into a designated local path
 + **List :**

   + Display metadata of files under a designated directory and stored info into `list.json`